SatwikJha2003/Revision-Mate/readme.md

 - This was designed for Windows OS

 # Requirements
 - Install PostgreSQL.
-Password is 12345.
-You can change settings in revision_mate\settings.py under DATABASES
+Set password and create a database.
 - pip install django
 - pip install psycopg2
 - pip install openai